 SEC.
-1.01 PURPOSE OF THE RFP
+1.01 PURPOSE OF THE REP

-The Department of Corrections (DOC), Division of Administrative Services, Division of Institutions, and the Division of Pretrial, Probation, and Parole, is soliciting for electronic monitoring equipment and support services to facilitate the continuation of its electronic monitoring program.
-Services are anticipated to start on or about January 1, 2022 and will have 4 one-year renewal options up to December 31, 2026.
+The Department of Corrections (DOC), Division of Institutions, Division of Pretrial, Probation, and Parole, is soliciting for proposals for electronic monitoring equipment and support services to facilitate its electronic monitoring program.

+Services are anticipated to start on or about May 1, 2022 and will have 4 one-year renewal options up to December 31, 2026.